fjp/fjp.github.io/collections/_2wd-robot/2020-02-15-ros-integration.md

 ---

-## Steps to Integrate a Robot using ROS
+## Steps to Integrate a Robot into ROS

 The steps to control a new robot using ROS are[ref](http://shop.oreilly.com/product/0636920024736.do):